 We’ve mentioned before the importance of buyer personas when building your inbound marketing plan.
 In short, a buyer persona is a semi-fictional construct of the type of buyer or buyers you’re marketing to.
 They’re easy to put together — you can find templates for building them on Hubspot for free — and will give you a much better and more focused way to look at marketing strategies from the ground up.

-Don’t Make Stuff Up
+Making Stuff Up

 Seems like a ridiculous thing to say, right?
 The whole point of the exercise is to make up a fake person!
-It’s a little different than that, though; these personas are semi-fictional.
-Sure, your customer may not actually be named Fly-Fisher Fred or CEO Chad, but it’s the details that matter.
-Don’t make up hobbies, a life story, or a job title with no basis in fact; research and learn what your buyers are really like.
-Sit down and talk with recent buyers.
-If you build your persona with real facts about real people, it will give you the edge you need when it comes to marketing your business.
+Well, not quite; these personas are semi-fictional.
+Sure, your customer may not actually be named Fly-Fisher Fred or CEO Chad, but the details that make up your ideal buyer do matter.

 Okay, so you take our advice and sit down to talk with one of your most recent buyers.
 You have your list of scripted questions laid out and you’re ready to go, right?

 The development stage can be pretty fun.
 You’re building a person!
 You’re sitting down to use numbers, facts, and the aforementioned conversations in order to create a marketing plan.
 It sounds like a great time, and it is.